-- 14. Prince George's County Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of the site to be covered by tree canopy for any development projects that permit more than 5,000 square feet of gross floor area or disturbance and require a grading permit.
+14. Prince George's County Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of the site to be covered by tree canopy for any development projects that propose more than 5,000 square feet of gross floor area or disturbance and require a grading permit.
 The TCC is based on the gross tract area and is required to provide a minimum of 15 percent in the RMF-48 Zone.
 The subject DSP provides the required schedule that appears to demonstrate conformance to these requirements through existing trees and the provision of new plantings on the subject property.
 However, the listed zone, gross acreage, and the percentage of TCC required are incorrect.
 The listed number of trees in the TCC schedule is also not consistent with the overall number provided in the plant schedule.
-Therefore, conditions have been provided herein requiring the applicant to revise the zone listed, from M-X-T to RMF-48; to revise the gross acreage from 7.23 to 7.26; to revise the percentage of TCC required, from 10 percent to 15 percent; and revise the number of trees within the TCC, to be consistent with the overall plant schedule. - 15.
-Referral Comments: The subject application was referred to the concerned agencies and divisions.
-The Planning Board has reviewed and adopts referral comments that are incorporated herein by reference and summarized, as follows: - a.
-Community Planning-In a memorandum dated September 21, 2023 (Bishop to Shelly), it was noted that, pursuant to Part 3, Division 9, Subdivision 3, of the prior Zoning Ordinance, master plan conformance is not required for this application.
+Therefore, conditions have been provided herein requiring the applicant to revise the zone listed, from M-X-T to RMF-48; to revise the gross acreage from 7.23 to 7.26; to revise the percentage of TCC required, from 10 percent to 15 percent; and revise the number of trees within the TCC, to be consistent with the overall plant schedule.

+- 15. Referral Comments: The subject application was referred to the concerned agencies and divisions.
+The referral comments are summarized, as follows, and are incorporated herein by reference: - a.
+Community Planning-In a memorandum dated September 21, 2023 (Bishop to Shelly), the Community Planning Section noted that, pursuant to Part 3, Division 9, Subdivision 3, of the prior Zoning Ordinance, master plan conformance is not required for this application.
 The relevant master plan, the Subregion 5 Master Plan and SMA, provides goals, strategies, and policies for the applicant to consider with this development proposal.
-The Planning Board notes that the DSP is consistent with a variety of these goals, strategies, and policies, including those regarding community development, green infrastructures, and transportation connectivity. - b.
-Transportation Planning-In a memorandum dated October 16, 2023 (Ryan to Shelly), it was noted that the plan is acceptable and meets the findings required for a DSP, as described in the prior Zoning Ordinance and the applicable prior conditions of approval associated with CSP-2001 and PPS 4-20015, subject to conditions included herein.
-The applicant shall update the DSP to provide three bicycle racks at the recreational amenity area and provide four additional crosswalks.
-These crosswalks shall be located at the intersection of Aruba Drive and Caribbean Way; at the intersection of Aruba Drive and Antigua Way; at the intersection between Breezeway Alley and Aruba Drive; and at the intersection of Breezeway Alley and Antigua Way, unless modified with written correspondence by the operating agency.

-c.
-Environmental Planning-In a memorandum dated October 10, 2023 (Schneider to Shelly), it was noted that the provided TCP2 is acceptable, with technical corrections, as analyzed in Finding 13 and as conditioned herein.
+The Community Planning Section notes that the proposed DSP is consistent with a variety of these goals, strategies, and policies, including those regarding community development, green infrastructures, and transportation connectivity. - b.
+Transportation Planning-In a memorandum dated October 16, 2023 (Ryan to Shelly), the Transportation Planning Section noted that the plan is acceptable and meets the findings required for a DSP, as described in the prior Zoning Ordinance and the applicable prior conditions of approval associated with CSP-2001 and PPS 4-20015, subject to conditions included herein.
+The applicant shall update the DSP to provide three bicycle racks at the recreational amenity area and provide three additional crosswalks.
+These crosswalks shall be located at the intersection of Aruba Drive and Caribbean Way; at the intersection of Aruba Drive and Antigua Way; and at the intersection of Breezeway Alley and Antigua Way, between Lot 11 and 36 of Block B, unless modified with written correspondence by the operating agency. - c.
+Environmental Planning-In a memorandum dated October 10, 2023 (Schneider to Shelly), the Environmental Planning Section noted that the proposed TCP2 is acceptable, with technical corrections, as listed in the Recommendation section of this technical staff report.